Art in the Professions

 Four years ago I created my account and literally was lost, I had many doubts, and in those years I discovered many things and decided to do a special blog with such useful information for beginners because every day brings new members who are also lost, then I am posting this to try and help in some way some beginners

 Start in the community in a good way.

 Be an active member and try to participate and be part of the community, participate in contests, events, make friends, make journal feature, it is always good to see people sharing works, it does not matter if you still do not have many watchers, it's always good to see works being sharing and helping promote.
-Post your work in groups so that people can see your art and promote yourself, and always try to thank the comments and accept critics in a positive way.
-Always be correct and honest person, do not steal, copy
+Post your work in groups so that

 The complexity of the work.